Artemis 1 is the first stage of a series of missions designed to send humans to the moon as part of the Artemis program.

 The sunlight at the lunar south pole is also favorable; it is illuminated approximately 90% of the time, compared to two weeks of daylight followed by two weeks of darkness on the rest of the moon.
 That's good news for a lunar outpost powered by solar panels.
 The combination of these two factors — water and sunlight — may lead to a time when rocket ships routinely fuel up close to Artemis Base Camp and blast off for more distant climes such as Mars and the asteroid belt.

 Former NASA chief Jim Bridenstine certainly sees lunar exploration as a key step on our journey toward becoming an interplanetary species.
 He has said that humanity needs "several years in orbit and on the surface of the moon to build operational confidence for conducting long-term work and supporting life away from Earth before we can embark on the first multi-year human mission to Mars."

 It's all part of returning to where we came from.
-The iron in your blood and the calcium in your bones was forged inside stars that blasted these elements across the universe when they died.
-Eventually those atoms found themselves inside sentient creatures who dreamed of sailing between the stars and built cathedral-sized rocket ships to take them there.
+The iron in your blood and the calcium in your bones were forged inside stars that blasted these elements across the universe when they died.
+Eventually, those atoms found themselves inside sentient creatures who dreamed of sailing between the stars and built cathedral-sized rocket ships to take them there.

 The Artemis 1 launch this year may only be a small step, but it's an important one.
 Future historians could look back on it as the moment humanity took a giant leap in its return to the moon, this time for good.

 Learn more about Artemis 1 with ESA's mission summary (opens in new tab) and informative animation.
 Show you excitement for Artemis and revamp your digital workspace with these Artemis-inspired virtual meeting backgrounds (opens in new tab) from NASA.
 Read about how every state in America has made a contribution to the Artemis program and explore the Artemis partners with this interactive map (opens in new tab) from NASA.